Rueben Chinyelu

-Rueben Abuchi Chinyelu (born 30 September 2003) is a Nigerian basketball player who plays for the Florida Gators, and for the Nigeria national team.
+Rueben Abuchi Chinyelu (born 30 September 2003) is a Nigerian college basketball player for the Florida Gators of the Southeastern Conference (SEC), and the Nigeria national team.
 He previously played for the Washington State Cougars.
-He plays as center and is a graduate of the NBA Academy Africa.

 Early life and career

 Born in Enugu Agidi, a village in Anambra State, Chinyelu picked up basketball in 2018 in Lagos when he joined Raptors Basketball Academy.
 He later joined the NBA Academy Africa in Saly, Senegal.
 Under the academy's agreement with the Basketball Africa League (BAL), he played in the 2022 season with Ferroviário da Beira, and in the 2023 season with Stade Malien.
 Chinyelu played an important role as back-up center for Stade Malien, averaging 7.9 rebounds off the bench to help the team take the third place.

 At the 2022 NBA Academy Games in Atlanta, he won the championship and led the tournament in rebounding, leading to interest from American college scouts.